 For our user profile, USAA is the cheapest car insurance provider for a commuter car insurance policy.
 USAA will set you back nearly $500 for a standard 6-month policy for $83 per month.
 If you do not qualify for USAA, you can also find below average rates with Nationwide and GEICO.

 If you're a low mileage driver, a commuter policy might not be your most cost-efficient option.
 While relatively new to the world of auto insurance, usage-based insurance policies can be a great solution if you drive infrequently.
 Backed by telematics, usage-based insurance policies use how you drive and how much you drive to calculate your insurance policy.
 In theory, the less you drive, the more you can save.
-If you're looking for more information regarding these policies, including specific providers and quotes, see here.
+Compare quotes online today to save on your next policy.

 Lowering the number of miles that you drive can lower your premium.
 While the savings are not likely to be dramatic, most car insurance companies will offer a lower rate to drivers who don't have long commutes.
 If the distance of your commute changes, logging this with your insurer can help you save money.